Siddu4101/kubernetes/README.md

 ### 1) emptyDir (ephemeral to the Pod) 📁
 `emptyDir` is a directory that exists for the lifetime of the Pod.
 It persists across container restarts in the same Pod, but is removed when the Pod is deleted or rescheduled to a different node.

+  When to use this:
+  - When you want to share data between containers in the same Pod 🤝
+  - Caching data for fast access ⚡
+  - Storing logs for the Pod's lifecycle 📄

 ```yaml
     spec: